Earlham's Approach to Academic Learning

 Early Alert: The Vice President of Student Life oversees the Early Alert team.
 The Early Alert group coordinates College intervention efforts for those students who might benefit from specific College resources as they seek success at Earlham.
 Such identification may come through contacts with College personnel (faculty, academic advisers, residence life staff, coaches, etc.), student peers (friends, roommates, teammates), through others at the College, or through concerned family members.
 In each case, an effort is made to utilize College resources and to engage with students as fully as possible as they work toward success at Earlham.
 All members of Early Alert can be reached by sending an email outlining the concern to email@example.com.

 The Academic Enrichment Center (AEC) is the College’s disability services office, with the Director serving as the 504 Coordinator for students with disabilities.
-While the College does not provide a comprehensive disability program, it is committed to equal opportunities to students with disabilities through a supportive academic and social environment.
+While the College does not provide a comprehensive disability program, it is committed to equal opportunities for students with disabilities through a supportive academic and social environment.
 Faculty and students work together in partnership to determine students’ needs and attempt to see that those needs are met.

 AEC coordinates the delivery of accommodations for students with disabilities.
 The Center manages the documentation of disabilities, processing accommodation requests, and the hiring of note-takers and other persons or services as needed.
 Students can initiate the accommodation process by submitting Earlham’s Disability Disclosure Form.